mvolkmann/blog/src/thunder-client.md

 with " Copy" added to the end.
 Then edit the new request.

-To delete a request, click the ellipsis after it and select "Delete".
+To delete a request,
+click the ellipsis after it and select "Delete".

-To delete a collection of requests, ...
+To delete a collection of requests, click the ellipsis after it and select "Delete".

 ## Env tab